seanbreckenridge/traktexport/README.md

 ## Usage

-This uses OAuth to authenticate with the Trakt API, see [here](https://pytrakt.readthedocs.io/en/latest/getstarted.html#oauth-auth) for more info.
+This uses OAuth to authenticate with the Trakt API (which afaik requires you to be a [VIP](https://trakt.tv/vip) on Trakt), see [here](https://pytrakt.readthedocs.io/en/latest/getstarted.html#oauth-auth) for more info.

 This requires a manual setup the first time you use it, after which credentials are stored and this can run without any interaction.